top of page

 So buy an original; or if you really want ATF, then buy that.
 We'd recommend original however.

-M1910/M1941 Canteen cover
+M1910/M1941 Canteen Cover

 So buy an original; or if you really want a reproduction then go HTC or ATF.